matrix-org/dendrite/docs/CONTRIBUTING.md

 These should be well-contained, small pieces of work that can be picked up to help you get familiar with the code base.

-Once you're comfortable with hacking on Dendrite there are issues lablled as [help wanted](https://github.com/matrix-org/dendrite/labels/help-wanted), these are often slightly larger or more complicated pieces of work but are hopefully nonetheless fairly well-contained.
+Once you're comfortable with hacking on Dendrite there are issues labelled as [help wanted](https://github.com/matrix-org/dendrite/labels/help-wanted), these are often slightly larger or more complicated pieces of work but are hopefully nonetheless fairly well-contained.